camunda/camunda-docs/docs/self-managed/tasklist-deployment/tasklist-configuration.md

     prefix: zeebe-record
 ```

-## Cross-Site Request Forgery Protection
+## Cross-site request forgery protection

-Cross-Site Request Forgery (CSRF) is an attack that forces an end user to execute unwanted actions on a web application in which they are currently authenticated.
+Cross-site request forgery (CSRF) is an attack that forces an end user to execute unwanted actions on a web application in which they are currently authenticated.
 To mitigate this risk, Camunda provides CSRF protection that can be enabled in the Tasklist web application.

-### Enabling CSRF Protection
+### Enabling CSRF protection

 CSRF protection is enabled by default on Camunda Self-Managed.
 To explicitly define this, set the configuration variable `camunda.tasklist.csrfPreventionEnabled` to `true`.
 This is the recommended setting for production environments to enhance security.